omarazrat/jWebAppTester/README.md

 # jWebAppTester
 ## English

-WebAppTester: Tester for online forms
+WebAppTester V0.0.3: Tester for online forms
 This program uses Selenium to open a web browser and run user written commands.

 ### Installation